shankarsonar73/TEAM-BrahmaByte/README.md

-## Some Screenshots of How Tezos Works
+## Some Screenshots of How Tezos Works on SOVITE

 <p align="left">